The Aerospace Engineering Sciences Department graduate program offers:

 - Remote Sensing, Earth and Space Science - Bridges the gap between science and engineering by exploring Earth from space, and space from Earth.

 Each focus area has defined the required characteristics of its successful graduates at the MS and PhD level, and defined the required and elective courses that support its educational program.
 Detailed program information is contained in the Graduate Handbook.
-Each of these focus areas offer distance learning MS degrees through Boulder Connect.
-The only exception is the Autonomous Systems focus, which does not offer a distance option.
+Each of the focus areas offer distance learning MS degrees.